Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md

 ## Security Code

 A specific response can be triggered when testing a Commerce Hub integration in the sandbox environment by entering a specific `total` in the `amount` object using the test cards below.
-The dollar amounts between 5070.00 - 5079.00 can be used to trigger the desired response.

 <!-- theme: example -->
 >Street, Postal Code and Cardholder verification cannot be tested at the same time.